BuilderIO/builder/plugins/bynder-example/README.md

-# Bynder Plugin for Builder.io
+# Example Bynder Plugin for Builder.io

 ## Notes
 This is a starting point, not a complete integration.